General requirements.

 (5) Reporting requirements.

 The solar energy system owner shall, on a yearly basis, provide the Building Department a written report showing the rated capacity of the system and the amount of electricity that was generated by the system and transmitted to the grid over the most recent twelve-month period.
 The report shall also identify any change of ownership of the solar energy system and/or the land upon which the system is located and shall identify any change in the party responsible for decommissioning and removal of the system upon its abandonment.
 The actual report shall be submitted no later than 45 days after the end of the calendar year.
 Every third year, to coincide with the filing of evidence of the LOC, the annual report shall also include a recalculation of the estimated full cost of decommissioning and removal of the large scale solar energy system.
 The Town Engineer shall review the recalculation of the estimated full cost of decommissioning and removal of the large scale solar energy system and provide a recommendation to the Town Board in regards to the need for an adjustment to the LOC.
 The Town Board may require an adjustment in the amount of the LOC to reflect any changes in the estimated cost of decommissioning and removal.
-Failure to submit a report as required herein shall be considered a violation subject to the penalties in Article XII: Penalties of this chapter.
+Failure to submit a report as required herein shall be considered a violation subject to the penalties in

 (6) Special use permit standards.